 When you pick up your registration packet at the conference, you'll find everything you need inside the envelope:

-- Your Class Schedule - Name Tag - Meal Tickets for Friday and Saturday evening dinners (if purchased) Be sure to bring your ticket to dinner! - Door Prize Ticket for a chance to win an exciting prize!
-There will be only ONE chance to win a Door Prize!
-A gift from our WVDNR partners.
+- Your Class Schedule

+- Name Tag

+- Door Prize Ticket for a chance to win exciting prizes!

+- A Gift from our WVDNR partners

-Don't forget to check your packet and keep your tickets handy!
+Don't forget to check your packet and keep your ticket handy!

 Silent Auction: